Updated: June 2019

 Credibility translates into SEO ranking.

-All three sites mentioned (but not NY) have the same quantity of qualified visitors (between 4,000 and 5,000).
+All three sites mentioned (but not NY) have about the same quantity of qualified visitors.
 How long they stay (dwell time) also indicates the quality of content.
 Again, when you engaged them, it indicates their investment of time in your offering.

 How many monthly visitors you get is insignificant to efficiency.
 How many buy something is the metric that counts most.
 One visitor buying thousands of dollars of profitable services or products is worth as much as 5,000 who spend 50 cents.
 This is niche market thinking.
 It works for us.